 God must have heard my fears about money and investing in group that night, because right after that, is when my adventure and training sessions began.
 I don’t want to share these 4 lessons I’ve learned to show off, because I am a human with flaws like everyone else.
 I want to share my experiences with money and investing to help other “Me’s” out there who want to learn, but don’t know where to begin.

-MASTER MONEY AND INVESTING LESSON #1: Compounding interest is, as Einstein stated, the 8th Wonder of the World.
+MASTER MONEY AND INVESTING LESSON #1: Understanding compound interest.
+Compound interest is, as Einstein stated, the 8th Wonder of the World.

 This was my first lesson about mastering money.
 In 1980 when I was born, a family member gave me $300 worth of XCEL Energy stock for my first birthday.
 (Share price was $12 at the time, so a $300 investment bought me 25 shares.)
 I’m not sure why my family member picked that stock.
 I was too young to ask them.
 I was having a hard enough time learning how to use my hands to eat.